-“I ain’t fucking lost yet, just because I don’t have fancy green planet like you don’t mean I am not going to do well.
+“I ain’t fucking lost yet; just because I don’t have a fancy green planet like you don’t mean I am not going to do well.
 I am going to crush this competition.”

 Anodyne stormed off to a preparation room and started working on his competition entry.
-He scoured the information given to him about the universe they would be seeding, he looked over his asteroid and its potential trajectory.
+He scoured the information given to him about the universe they would be seeding; he looked over his asteroid and its potential trajectory.
 Carefully examining the planets it was most likely to land on.
-He festered over the information, but the words of Lio rung in his ears and he stubbornly pressed on with his research, desperate to find the angle needed to win this competition.
+He festered over the information, but the words of Lio rang in his ears, and he stubbornly pressed on with his research, desperate to find the angle needed to win this competition.

 “I thought you were just doing this because I invited you?”
 Lio said sarcastically.

-Come on man, that was not a challenge, everyone knows if you get an asteroid you have all but lost.
+Come on, man, that was not a challenge; everyone knows if you get an asteroid, you have all but lost.
 Most never hit another object, some explode in space when they hit others, and the ones that do make it to a planet are usually millions of years behind the others.
-It isn’t an opinion it is fact, the odds are stacked up against you.”
+It isn’t an opinion.
+It is a fact; the odds are stacked up against you.”

 “Welcome everyone to the seed challenge.
-All your genetic material has been added to a universe that has been created to run time as fast possible, we will watch all your creatures grow adapt, die, and kill until there is only one left.
+All your genetic material has been added to a universe that has been created to run time as fast as possible; we will watch all your creatures grow, adapt, die, and kill until there is only one left.
 That one will be crowned the winner.
-There is also prizes for the creations that achieve milestones, and various other tasks.
-Best of luck to you all, may the best species win.”
+There are also prizes for the creations that achieve milestones and various other tasks.
+Best of luck to you all; may the best species win.”